180D-FW-2023/Team4/README.md

 4. ssh into your two Raspberry Pis.
 One pi (pi 1) will be for facial recognition and the other (pi 2) will be for the step counter
 5. Copy stream_client.py onto pi 1 and step_count_client_pi.py onto pi 2 (that have your changes from step 2)
 6. On your server you will need to install the packages used in server.py: `pip install socket matplotlib.pyplot numpy scipy.signal multiprocessing io struct PIL cv2 face_recognition argparse pathlib collections pickle`
-7. On pi 1 you will need to install the packages used in TBD: `pip install socket io picamera struct time`
+7. On pi 1 you will need to install the packages used in stream_client.py: `pip install socket io picamera struct time`
 8. On pi 2 you will need ot install the packages used in step_count_client_pi.py `pip install sense_hat datetime socket`

 ## Run the Code
 Now that you have finished setup, you can now run everything!
 1. Start up the server code (server.py) on your laptop: `python3 server.py`
 2. Run the client code on your two pis in any order
-   1. pi 1 with TBD: `python stream_client.py`
+   1. pi 1 with stream_client.py: `python stream_client.py`
    2. pi 2 with step_count_client_pi.py: `python3 step_count_client_pi.py`